Peter Flint Memorial Volume Published

 Contents and Abstracts of the Peter Flint Memorial Volume

-The volume includes twenty-seven essays written by peers and past students of Peter Flint.
 The following is an annotated table of contents:

 Part One: Hebrew Scriptures in Ancient Traditions and Modern Editions